* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.

 Measuring progress is going to be a great challenge as the Paris Agreement moves forward, and should not be underestimated.
 Countries will be required to report on their emissions using an enhanced transparency and accountability framework put together as part of the Paris Agreement.

 There is an important role here for the science community to facilitate and support this process.
-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) has developed Climate-Smart Agriculture programming and indicator tool, which brings together and builds upon approaches used by major development agencies in monitoring projects.
+The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) has developed a Climate-Smart Agriculture programming and indicator tool, which brings together and builds upon approaches used by major development agencies in monitoring projects.
 The tool helps measure outcomes related to increased productivity, food security, adaptation, resilience, and mitigation, and could be key to helping countries measure progress towards established targets.

 Farmers like Amon have no time to lose - they are relying on leaders and experts to take action now.
 Using the momentum created by the Moroccan government, Africa must move forward on adaptation for agriculture, even while global progress stalls.